ugrid-conventions/ugrid-conventions/src/index.md

 | edge_coordinates |

 *The "Optionally required" attributes `edge_node_connectivity` and `face_node_connectivity` are required only if you want to store data on the edges or faces respectively (i.e. if you mind the numbering order of the edges/faces).

+*The "Optionally required" attributes `volume_dimension`, `face_dimension` and  `edge_dimension` are required only if the dimension ordering is nonstandard in any of the connectivity variables for volumes, faces and nodes, respectively.

 The attribute `topology_dimension` indicates the highest dimensionality of the geometric elements; for a fully 3-dimensional unstructured mesh this should be 3.
 The attribute `node_coordinates` points to the auxiliary coordinate variables representing the node locations (latitude, longitude, elevation and optional other coordinates).
 These auxiliary coordinate variables will have length nNodes.
 The attribute `volume_node_connectivity` points to an index variable identifying for every volume the indices of its corner nodes.
 For faces in the horizontal plane, it was possible to prescribe the order of the nodes, but this is not possible for the nodes of generic 3D volumes.
 For this reason we introduce an additional attribute `volume_shape_type` which points to a flag variable that specifies for every volume its shape: